-- 1) Reviewing Shared Leave request on an as needed basis and ensuring employees meet the eligibility requirements for receiving benefits.
-Committee members will be provided training in Health Information Privacy to ensure compliance with HIPAA. - 2) Reviewing and recommending approval or disapproval of requests based on eligibility requirements for receiving benefits, to the City Administrator. - 3) Monitoring the Shared Leave pool balances and determining the amount of leave eligible employees will receive. - 4) Recommending policy changes to the City Administrator. - 5) Keeping the City Administrator informed of Shared Leave activities.
+- Reviewing Shared Leave request on an as needed basis and ensuring employees meet the eligibility requirements for receiving benefits. - 2) Reviewing and recommending approval or disapproval of requests based on eligibility requirements for receiving benefits, to the City Administrator. - 3) Monitoring the Shared Leave pool balances and determining the amount of leave eligible employees will receive. - 4) Recommending policy changes to the City Administrator. - 5) Keeping the City Administrator informed of Shared Leave activities.